bcgov/wps/sfms/README.md

 #### TODO: `pyenv install 2.7.18` and all subsequent commands above worked fine on my M1.
 Maybe it has been fixed after all??
 Confirm with other devs

-You CAN however try run a universal binary in x86_64 mode, and get it to work that way!
+You CAN however try to run a universal binary in x86_64 mode, and get it to work that way!

 ```bash
 arch -x86_64 /bin/bash